RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 The Update Project page is accessible from the :ref:`details` of a project.
 This page can be used for the following operations:

-* Edit the project name and description
+* Edit the project name and description.
-* Add or remove an MSSQL database connection, or change settings (NOTE: you will be required to re-enter database credentials to make changes)
+* Add or remove an MSSQL database connection, or change settings (NOTE: you will be required to re-enter database credentials to make changes).
-* Add additional data to label
+* Add additional data to label.
-* Add or change the codebook file
+* Add or change the codebook file.
-* Add, remove, or change project permissions
+* Add, remove, or change project permissions.
-* Edit label descriptions
+* Edit label descriptions.
-* Add the project to an existing group
+* Add the project to an existing group.

 .. tip::